swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 ```
 struct User : Sendable {
-  func updatePassword(new: String, old: String) -> Bool {
+  func updatePassword (new: String, old: String) -> Bool {
     /* update password*/
     return true
   }
 }

-let unapplied: @Sendable (User) -> ((String, String) -> Bool) = User.updatePassword // no error
+let unapplied: @Sendable (User) -> ((String, String) → Bool) = User.updatePassword // no error

 let partial: @Sendable (String, String) -> Bool = User().updatePassword // no error
 ```

 **Key paths**

-Key path literals are very similar to functions, their sendability could only be influenced by sendability of the values they capture in their arguments.
+Key path literals are very similar to functions, their sendability could be influenced by sendability of the values they capture in their arguments and isolation of the referenced properties and subscripts.
 Instead of requiring key path literals to always be sendable and warning about cases where key path literals capture non-Sendable types, let’s flip that requirement and allow the developers to explicitly state when a key path is required to be Sendable via `& Sendable` type composition and employ type inference to infer sendability in the same fashion as functions when no contextual type is specified.
 [The key path hierarchy of types is non-Sendable].

 Let’s extend our original example type `User` with a new property and a subscript to showcase the change in behavior:

 ```
 struct User {
   var name: String

+  @MainActor var age: Int

   subscript(_ info: Info) -> Entry { ... }
 }